simon-ritchie/apysc/docs_src/source/click.md

 Each `DisplayObject` instance has the `click` method, and you can bind handlers by that.

-The following example will bind the click event to the rectangle.
+The following example will bind the click event handler to the rectangle.

 ```py
 # runnable